 Here’s a good overview from protein scientist Don Layman on Peter Attia, M.D.’s podcast (jump to the section at 1:20:02 “Muscle protein synthesis: ideal timing, small meals vs. big meals, and more”):

-When should I take protein for best results?
+When should I drink a protein shake for best results: pre- or post-workout?

 You may have heard that you need to ingest protein immediately before or after a workout.